Ruby Franke: Lawsuit

-On January 22, 2025, former Connexions Classroom client's husband Michael Tilleman filed a lawsuit in federal court against Hildebrandt and Franke for business fraud and promoting a "methodology that encouraged child abuse among their clients".
+On January 22, 2025, Michael Tilleman, the husband of a former Connexions Classroom client, filed a lawsuit in federal court against Hildebrandt and Franke for business fraud and promoting a "methodology that encouraged child abuse among their clients".
 Examples of the claims made by Tilleman included the two women "engag[ing] in a racketeering enterprise by advertising and selling fraudulent services and encouraging others to perpetuate illegal and harmful acts — specifically child abuse, child torture, and psychological abuse" and that the concepts taught in the classes "ultimately led children to 'extreme danger'".

 Personal life

 Religion

 The Frankes are members of The Church of Jesus Christ of Latter-day Saints.
-Ruby and Jodi Hildebrandt both claimed to believe that the abuse they committed was justified because of their religious beliefs.
+Ruby and Jodi Hildebrandt both said they believed that the abuse they committed was justified by their religious beliefs.
 Both had made claims that the abuse was to teach children the proper way to repent for their sins and to expel evil from their bodies.
 In a recorded phone call from Jodi Hildebrandt, she compares herself to a biblical martyr and says that she is going to prison unjustly, aware of the power of her example.